 What Is Juneteenth?
 (What Was?) by Kirsti Jewel and Who HQ

-On June 19, 1865, a group of enslaved men, women, and children in Texas gathered around a Union solder and listened as he read the most remarkable words they would ever hear.
+On June 19, 1865, a group of enslaved men, women, and children in Texas gathered around a Union soldier and listened as he read the most remarkable words they would ever hear.

 They were no longer enslaved: they were free.
 The inhumane practice of forced labor with no pay was now illegal in all of the United States.